 Bereavement Support Facilities & Groups

 This is an amazing place created by a grieving mom in 1979.
 They have specific support groups for the loss of a spouse, sibling, parent or child.
-Visit their website to see everything this amazing facility provides.
-It is worth the travel if you choose to join a group or visit the facility.
+They also personalize each group (ie: suicide, murder, SIDS, prolonged illness, sudden death, etc.) It is worth the travel.
 It is known as the leading grief support resource in Central New York.
 Wonderful people!

 3111 Winton Road South, Henrietta

-They offer a variety of group meetings where grieving men, women and children can discuss ideas, encourage each other, or just listen.
-Many people begin in their general, open, drop-in support sessions listed below.
+They have a variety of group meetings where grieving men, women and children can discuss ideas, encourage each other, or just listen.
+Many people begin in their general, open, drop-in support sessions.
 One-on-one bereavement support is also available by special arrangement, with a donation to Hospice requested.

 Specific to Loss of a Child:

 Compassionate Friends - Rochester NY Chapter (For Bereaved Parents)

 For parents who have lost a child of any age.

 Ongoing sessions on 2nd & 4th Tuesdays each month,

 7:00-9:00 p.m. at the First Unitarian Church, 220 Winton Road South, Rochester, NY 14620; donation requested.